The psychological and neurological foundation of why mostly "normal" people go postal.

 The flipside is that the Lizard also constructs instant stereotypes and thin-slices situations as dangerous when we’re not experienced enough and suffer an emotional bias, like racism, or passionate love.

 The Killer Inside

 I almost killed a man in my mid-twenties.
 It was a classic bar setup.
 He was a tall, Caucasian male, trying to get a drink on a Friday night, shoving his way through the crowd.
-He dropped my date to the ground as he made his way to the bar.
+He dropped my date to the ground with an arrogant elbow as he made his way to the bar.
 I picked her up and made sure she was all right, before heading over with the idea of “peaceful disarmament.”

 By the time I got to him, my Lizard had taken over.
 600 million year old synapses switched to DEFCON-1 mode and convinced me that I was staring at an existential threat: a hooligan.